Carolyn Penstein Rosť

 Tutorial at 2014 LASI: Text Mining and Educational Discourse

-President of The International Society of the Learning Sciences
+Past President and Inaugural Fellow of The International Society of the Learning Sciences

 Statement of Career Goals

 My research program is focused on better understanding the social and pragmatic nature of conversation, and using this understanding to build computational systems that can improve the efficacy of conversation between people, and between people and computers.
 In order to pursue these goals, I invoke approaches from computational discourse analysis and text mining, conversational agents, and computer supported collaborative learning.
 I ground my research in the fields of language technologies and human-computer interaction, and I am fortunate to work closely with students and post-docs from the Language Technologies Institute and the Human-Computer Interaction Institute, as well as to direct a lab of my own, called TELEDIA.
-My groupís highly interdisciplinary work, published in 190 peer reviewed publications, is represented in the top venues in 5 fields: namely, Language Technologies, Learning Sciences, Cognitive Science, Educational Technology, and Human-Computer Interaction, with awards or award nominations in 3 of these fields.
+My groupís highly interdisciplinary work, published in over 200 peer reviewed publications, is represented in the top venues in 5 fields: namely, Language Technologies, Learning Sciences, Cognitive Science, Educational Technology, and Human-Computer Interaction, with awards or award nominations in 3 of these fields.
 An exciting current direction of my group's work is spearheading a satellite working group to support social interaction for learning in MOOCs with EdX called DANCE.
+My recent article published in Nature can be found here.

 This approach leads to three aspects included in each project:

-In my service as President of the International Society of the Learning Sciences, Executive Board member of the International Artificial Intelligence in Education Society, Steering Committee member of ACMís Learning@Scale, Associate Editor of the International Journal of Computer-Supported Collaborative Learning and the IEEE Transactions on Learning Technologies, I have taken the opportunity to build bridges between research communities that foster and support the multi-disciplinary collaborations that have provided a conducive environment for birthing advances in my own research and those of many others.
+In my recent service as President of the International Society of the Learning Sciences (now Past President), Executive Board member of the International Artificial Intelligence in Education Society, Steering Committee member of ACMís Learning@Scale, Associate Editor of the International Journal of Computer-Supported Collaborative Learning (now Executive Editor) and the IEEE Transactions on Learning Technologies, I have taken the opportunity to build bridges between research communities that foster and support the multi-disciplinary collaborations that have provided a conducive environment for birthing advances in my own research and those of many others.
 In this capacity I have had the opportunity to host and/or participate in organizing inter-community visioning sessions at conferences such as Computer-Supported Collaborative Learning, Artificial Intelligence in Education, and Learning Analytics and Knowledge.
 I convene a group of over a dozen leaders from international research societies in the Learning Sciences to work towards a vision for coordination and bridge building, including co-location of conferences.
 As part of that effort I recently ran a leadership retreat in Edinburgh in April 2016 to forge a specific, concrete vision for an international umbrella organization to facilitate bridge building and coordination between these related research societies through cross-society awards and cross-community paper presentations.
-The formal plan for this endeavor will be presented to the governing boards of each of the component societies in the near term.
+This plan has now been approved by the governing boards of 6 international research organizations in the Learning Sciences and will be officially launched in the coming months.